 The motivation for the conference: the fact that the implementation of the 2030 Agenda for Sustainable Development and its 17 SDGs remains a long way off.
 Sustainable development needs to be a higher political priority and ideas from science and research are necessary to achieving that goal.

 Focus: water footprint

-adelphi intends to do its part with the initiative Global Resource Water (GRoW) – a project mentioned in the German Sustainability Strategy (DNS) as a national contribution to achieving SDG 6 – which it will present at the end of the first day of the conference.
-The presentation will have a special focus on the concept of water footprint.
+GRoW will do its part: on behalf of GRoWnet, adelphi will present the funding programme Water as a Global Resource (GRoW) – mentioned in the German Sustainability Strategy (DNS) as a national contribution to achieving SDG 6 – at the end of the first day of the conference.
+GRoW researchers from the WELLE and InoCottonGROW projects will present some of their project insights with a special focus on the concept of water footprint.

 Presenting a paper with recommendations to the Federal Government

 On the second day of the conference, wpn2030 will hand over recommendations for action to the Federal Government in the form of a paper that aims to strengthen and further develop the DNS.
 GRoW contributed to this paper with input that illustrates how worldwide pressure on water resources from imports into Germany could be systematically recorded and assessed.
 Such trade-offs between different environmental impacts cannot be mapped with the current indicators of the DNS.
 The methods developed by GRoW scientists in the concepts of the water footprint and virtual water can help move towards more sustainable production and consumption structures in the Global South – without reducing the trading opportunities of the countries involved.